 Policy H10 of the Darlington Local Plan allocates Skerningham as a strategic site for the delivery of 4,500 dwellings to include a mix of housing types, tenures and sizes including self-build/ custom build housing and minimum of 20% affordable housing to be delivered.
-Approximately 1,650 homes are to be delivered during the plan period [note: this is not capped].
-Policy H10 identifies the locations within the site for the initial phases of the development, with development starting at the east and west of both phase 1 sites simultaneously as indicated by green arrows.
+Approximately 1,650 homes are to be delivered during the plan period [note: this is not capped] of which 600 dwellings are to be delivered on land adjacent to the A167 and West of the East Coast Mainline on the western part of the allocation; and 1,050 dwellings to be delivered on land to the East of East Coast Mainline on the eastern part of the allocation with initial phases located on land adjoining Barmpton Lane.